 Some electric input values were derived from a review of literature from various industry organizations, equipment manufacturers, and suppliers.
 These input values are updated to reflect changes in code, federal standards and recent program evaluations.
+[Discuss in working group]

 Purpose